RodrigoTHD/reactjs-typescript-docker-example/README.md

 This project aims to demonstrate the minimum configuration required to configure and run a ReactJS application with typescript, docker container and watch in the developtment mode.

 ## Pre-requisites
 - Install Docker Desktop for Windows.
-[Link to install](https://docs.docker.com/docker-for-windows/install/).
+[Link to install](https://docs.docker.com/ docker-for-windows/install/).
+- Install the packages in the `frontend` folder.
+Run `yarn install`.

 ## Launch the environment